Kathleen McGovern

-Kathleen Mary McGovern (born 27 June 2002) is a Scottish footballer who plays as a forward for Hibernian and Scotland.
-She has previously played for Celtic, Hamilton Academical (on loan), SC Sand and Heart of Midlothian.
+Kathleen Mary McGovern (born 27 June 2002) is a Scottish footballer who plays as a forward for Women's Super League 2 (WSL2) club Newcastle United and the Scotland national team.

+She has previously played for SWPL clubs Hibernian, Celtic, Hamilton Academical (on loan) and Heart of Midlothian, and 2.
+Frauen-Bundesliga club SC Sand.

+Career

+On 14 July 2026, McGovern was announced at Newcastle United.

 International career

 On 30 May 2025, she made her debut for Scotland in 1–0 loss against Austria at 2025 UEFA Women's Nations League.
 She scored her first international goal against Netherlands in 1–1 draw.